sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 </body>
 </html>

-The username or password is incorrect
+**The username or password is incorrect**

-Answer explanation: 401 means "unauthorized"; the user does not have valid authentication credentials for the target resource.
+Answer explanation: **401 means "unauthorized"**; the user does not have valid authentication credentials for the target resource.
 ---------
-Which command will create a static default route for packets that do not match a more specific route?
+Which command will create a **static default route for packets that do not match a more specific route?**

-Ip route 0.0.0.0 0.0.0.0 GigabitEthernet 0/0/0
+**ip route 0.0.0.0 0.0.0.0 GigabitEthernet 0/0/0**

-Answer explanation: A static route configured with all zeros and given an interface signifies a default route for all traffic that does not match a more specific route in the layer 3 devices routing table.
-In this case, all traffic that does not match a more specific route will be sent to interface Gigabit Ethernet 0/0/0.
+Answer explanation: A **static route configured with all zeros and given an interface signifies a default route for all traffic that does not match a more specific route in the layer 3 devices routing table.** In this case, all traffic that does not match a more specific route will be sent to interface Gigabit Ethernet 0/0/0.

 ---------
-A network technician is addressing a problem where a Windows desktop computer cannot access a network file share due to a firewall.
-The technician wants to verify that the desktop's IP address has been permitted.
+A network technician is addressing a problem where a **Windows desktop computer cannot access a network file share due to a firewall.** The technician wants to verify that the desktop's IP address has been permitted.
 Which command should the technician execute on the desktop to check the current IP address?

-ipconfig
+**ipconfig**

-Answer explanation: ipconfig will show a summary of interfaces on a Windows system, including assigned IPv4 and IPv6 addresses.
+Answer explanation: **ipconfig** will show a summary of interfaces on a Windows system, including assigned IPv4 and IPv6 addresses.
 ---------
-An engineer is troubleshooting an employee's laptop issue and wants to ensure the switch is correctly forwarding traffic.
-The engineer does not see an entry for the laptop's MAC address in the CAM table, even though the laptop was connected to the network just a day ago.
-Which switching concept explains this absence?
+An engineer is troubleshooting an employee's laptop issue and wants to ensure the switch is correctly forwarding traffic. **The engineer does not see an entry for the laptop's MAC address in the CAM table, even though the laptop was connected to the network just a day ago.
+Which switching concept explains this absence?**

-Aging
+**Aging**

-Answer explanation: Aging describes the function of removing old entries from the CAM table after the configured amount of time has elapsed.
+Answer explanation: **Aging describes the function of removing old entries from the CAM table after the configured amount of time has elapsed.**
 ---------
-The following is a part of a wireshark trace, which is related to IPSec.
+The following is a part of a wireshark trace, **which is related to IPSec**.
 Which phase of the IPSec process does this trace match?
 Wireshark trace:

 Internet Security Association and Key Management Protocol Initiator SPI: a00b8ef0902bb8ec
 Responder SPI: e47a591fd057587f